Buller River: Natural history

-In 1846 the land around what was later Westport was described as covered to the river edge with totara and kahikatea.
+In 1846 the land around what was later Westport was described as covered to the river edge with tōtara and kahikatea.
 Much of the river flows through beech forest, with matagouri scrub and mānuka in the upper reaches.
 Carmichaelia (New Zealand broom) grows in the lower valley, especially around Lyell.
 Along the river most lowland forest on the fertile alluvial soils has been felled, but stands of kahikatea and rimu remain in some inland lowland basins.
-Other trees and bushes in the valley include mountain akeake, daisy bush, Hector’s tree daisy, Dracophyllum densum, mountain cedar, mountain neinei, mountain toatoa, mountain and silver beech, pink pine, yellow-silver pine, southern rata and small rimu.
+Other trees and bushes in the valley include mountain akeake, daisy bush, Hector's tree daisy, Dracophyllum densum, mountain cedar, mountain neinei, mountain toatoa, mountain and silver beech, pink pine, yellow-silver pine, southern rātā and small rimu.
 Among other plants there are wire rush, eyebright and ferns such as Gleichenia dicarpa, Gleichenia microphylla Leptopteris superba and Hymenophyllum rufescens.

 Black-fronted terns and black-billed gulls nest in braided stretches of the river, especially near the Hinemoatū River.
 Great spotted kiwi (roa) live in the upper valley.
-Other birds include Australasian bittern (matuku hūrepo) long-tailed cuckoo (koekoeā), New Zealand falcon (kārearea), fernbird (kōtātā), New Zealand pipit (pihoihoi), rifleman (titipounamu), western weka kererū, tūī, korimako, riroriro, piwakawaka, tauhou and morepork (ruru).
+Other birds include Australasian bittern (matuku hūrepo) long-tailed cuckoo (koekoeā), New Zealand falcon (kārearea), fernbird (kōtātā), New Zealand pipit (pihoihoi), rifleman (titipounamu), western weka kererū, tūī, korimako, riroriro, pīwakawaka, tauhou and morepork (ruru).

 Speckled skinks (Oligosoma infrapunctatum) are rare in the upper part of the valley, but the most common of 8 species of lizard elsewhere in the valley.

 Rhytida meesoni perampla snail, Leaf-veined slugs and many insects live in the valley, including the striped dung fly, Mycetophila fungus gnats, West Coast tree weta, Wellington tree weta, Kahurangi ground wētā, and Hakaharpalus and Kiwitrechus beetles.
 European wasps have become a problem in the beech forests since their spread in the 1970s, being known to kill and compete for food with lizards and other native species.

 Bluegill bully, torrentfish, common bully and short-finned eels are in the river and streams.
 Salmon trout were introduced to the Buller in 1878 and trout in 1884.

 Other introduced animals include stoats, red deer, goats, pigs and chamois.
 Rats were present when Europeans first explored the valley in 1846.